unamaria/agnostic/README.md

 # Agnostic

-Evaluate candidates leaving inconscious bias out of the picture.
+Evaluate candidates leaving unconscious bias out of the picture.